Iceland travel guide

 You can drive using a valid UK or other EU/EEA driving licence.
 There is no need for an International Driving Permit.

 Distances between towns can be great, roads are narrow and winding, and speed limits are low.
 Driving takes longer than you think.
-Take particular care on gravel and loose surfaces.
+Take particular care on gravel and loose surfaces and reduce your speed when driving on them.
 Driving conditions may be hazardous and roads impassable, especially in winter.
-Winter (but not studded) tyres are mandatory from around 1 November to 14 April; exact dates can vary from year to year.
+Winter (but not studded) tyres are mandatory from around 1 November to 14 April; however, exact dates can vary from year to year.
 Keep dipped headlights on at all times.
 Fines for exceeding the speed limit are high.

 Drink/drive laws are strictly enforced.
 Alcohol limits are far stricter than UK levels.
 Penalties for driving under the influence of alcohol are severe.